seabopo/LowCostAKS/docs/01_components.md

 Microsoft also requires at least 2 CPUs and 4GB of RAM for a node.

-The following list (compiled on 12/15/2024) contains lower-cost, General Purpose SKUs that support Local (Ephemeral) Storage.
+The following list (compiled on 12/15/2024) contains lower-cost, General Purpose SKUs that support local (Ephemeral) Storage.
 Unfortunately the cheapest usable VM Size for the system node pool is now almost double the cost of the equivalent B-Series SKUs at around $50 (ARM) or $60 (x64) per month.

 | VM Size       |vCPUs| RAM |Disks|IOPS |LocalDisk   |Lnx24 |Lnx4 |Win24 |Win4 | Notes |